Loki-Astari/geeky-nextjs/content/posts/SocketProtocols.md

 * [Accept](https://tools.ietf.org/html/rfc7231#section-5.3.2):

 #### Response Object
 A server implementation "Must" send a `Date:` header field if it is a reasonable approximation of UTC.
-But that means servers may not supply the `Date:` field so you can't say it is a requirement of the standard.
+But that means servers may not supply the `Date:` field, so you can't say it is a requirement of the standard.
 But you will usually see the following headers returned from a server:

 * [Date](https://tools.ietf.org/html/rfc7231#section-7.1.1.2):
 * [Server](https://tools.ietf.org/html/rfc7231#section-7.4.2):